r-ramos2/scalable-ci-cd-pipeline-for-aws-devsecops/README.md

 ## Best Practices

-* Use least-privilege IAM for Terraform and resources
-* Restrict SSH ingress to your IP (`/32`)
+**Infrastructure Management:**
-* Use remote state (S3 + DynamoDB) for team collaboration
+- Use remote state (S3 + DynamoDB) for team collaboration
+- Tag all resources consistently for cost tracking
+- Implement least-privilege IAM roles for automation
-* Enable CloudTrail for audit logging
+- Enable CloudTrail for audit logging
-* Set AWS billing alerts
+- Set up AWS billing alerts

+**Security Hygiene:**
-* Rotate SSH keys regularly
+- Rotate SSH keys every 90 days
+- Change default passwords immediately
+- Restrict security group ingress to your current IP only
+- Never use 0.0.0.0/0 for homelab security groups
+- Enable MFA on AWS root and IAM accounts

+**Cost Optimization:**
+- Run `terraform destroy` when not actively using the lab
+- Use t3.micro/t3.small for cost-sensitive testing
+- Consider spot instances for significant savings (commented in main.tf)
+- Schedule automated shutdown during non-business hours
+- Monitor costs with AWS Cost Explorer

+**Operational Excellence:**
+- Document all custom configurations
+- Version control all infrastructure code
+- Test disaster recovery procedures
+- Maintain separate environments (dev/prod)
+- Implement automated backups

 ---

 ## Security Considerations

-This is a **DevSecOps homelab** intentionally simplified to run on a single EC2 instance with a public IP for demonstration.
+This homelab intentionally simplified to run on a single EC2 instance with a public IP for demonstration.
 It demonstrates CI/CD with security tooling integration (SonarQube, Dependency-Check, Trivy) while keeping setup reproducible.

 **For production, apply these hardening steps:**